netsi1964/observationer-fra-virkeligheden-a4157/src/pages/posts/basic-rules-for-walking-in-the-mountains.md

 template: post
 ---

-a guide.

-> Returning home is the most difficult part of long-distance hiking; You have grown outside the puzzle and your piece no longer fits. ― Cindy Ross

-Proponents of ultralight backpacking argue that long lists of required items for multi-day hikes increases pack weight, and hence fatigue and the chance of injury.
-Instead, they recommend reducing pack weight, in order to make hiking long distances easier.
-Even the use of hiking boots on long-distances hikes is controversial among ultralight hikers, because of their weight.

-## Environmental Impact

-Natural environments are often fragile, and may be accidentally damaged, especially when a large number of hikers are involved.
+are involved.
 For example, years of gathering wood can strip an alpine area of valuable nutrients. and some species, such as martens or bighorn sheep, are very sensitive to the presence of humans, especially around mating season.
 Generally, protected areas such as parks have regulations in place to protect the environment, so as to minimize such impact.
 Such regulations include banning wood fires, restricting camping to established camp sites, disposing or packing out faecal matter, and imposing a quota on the number of hikers.
 Many hikers espouse the philosophy of Leave No Trace, following strict practices on dealing with food waste, food packaging, and other impact on the environment.

 Human waste is often a major source of environmental impact from hiking, and can contaminate the watershed and make other hikers ill.
 'Catholes' dug 10 to 25 cm (4 to 10 inches) deep, depending on local soil composition and covered after use, at least 60 m (200 feet) away from water sources and trails, are recommended to reduce the risk of bacterial contamination.
 [Source](https://en.wikipedia.org/wiki/Hiking)